 There are several services we provide, free of charge, to help you cope in the days and months ahead.

 Since 1991 we have held "Light a Candle of Love", a Christmas Service of Remembrance.
 It is held on the first Sunday of December, except when that is Thanksgiving weekend, when it is moved to the following Sunday.
 Every person whose funeral or memorial service was arranged through us is recognized and a family member may light a candle in their memory.
-We have found that this service is more helpful to you after some time has passed, so those funerals that occur after November 1st are remembered at the service the next year.
+We have found that this service is more helpful to you after some time has passed, so those funerals that occur on or after November 1st are remembered at the service the next year.
 Each family receives one invitation, which we ask to have passed on to all of the family members.

 Our weekly radio program, "Music & Memories" is broadcast every Sunday morning at 8 a.m. over KASM radio, 1150 AM in Albany.
 Each week we recognize those who died in the coming week of the previous year and include inspirational music.
 We also invite listeners to call or write to have their loved one remembered on the program.